johnousterhout/aposd-vs-clean-code/README.md

 an indispensable part of the software development process and pay for themselves over and over.
 I think we agree on this.

-However, I am not fan of Test-Driven Development (TDD), which dictates that tests must be written before code and that code must be written and tested in tiny increments.
+However, I am not a fan of Test-Driven Development (TDD), which dictates that tests must be written before code and that code must be written and tested in tiny increments.
 This approach has serious problems without any compensating advantages that I have been able to identify.